-Foto: Unsplash/alexrubi
+Foto: unsplash/alexrubi

 European Union’s Strategic Sovereignty: What Russia Makes of it, Based on its Historical Experience